Arthur-0896/solid-by-example/README.md

 -  **Found a bug?** [Open an Issue](https://github.com/MehediMubin/solid-by-example/issues/new).
 -  **Ready to code?** Read [**CONTRIBUTING.md**](./CONTRIBUTING.md) to ensure your code matches our structure.

-## ⭐ Support

-If this repository helped you understand SOLID better, please give it a **Star**!
-It helps others find these resources.